Oral Allergy Syndrome aka Pollen Food Syndrome

-When children start developing an aversion of these foods this may confuse parents and often the aversion is seen as behavioural 'fussiness' in that the food was previously tolerated.
-Confusing the clinical presentation even further is that the foods can be eaten when cooked e.g. tomato sauce is typically tolerated but not fresh tomato, or apple as apple juice or apple pie but not fresh apple.
+• Confusing the clinical presentation even further is that the foods can be eaten when cooked e.g. tomato sauce is typically tolerated but not fresh tomato, or apple as apple juice or apple pie but not fresh apple.

-The OAS is unlike a 'classic' food allergy, which develops independent of pollen allergy.
-The responsible proteins in the food (fruits and/or vegetables and/or nuts) that cause the OAS symptoms are 'heat-labile' and are therefore easily destroyed by cooking and sometimes by freezing or processing of food.
-Very few patients outgrow the OAS although the severity of symptoms associated does vary and is typically most troubling during the relevant pollen season.
+• The responsible proteins in the food (fruits and/or vegetables and/or nuts) that cause the OAS symptoms are 'heat-labile'.
+They are, therefore, easily destroyed by cooking and sometimes by freezing or processing food.

-Please read our recent review and BSACI recommendations on this topic
+• Please read our recent review and BSACI recommendations on this topic

 Cross Reactivity between Foods